Thomas Graham, 1st Baron Lynedoch

 General Thomas Graham, 1st Baron Lynedoch, (19 October 1748 – 18 December 1843) was a British Army officer and politician.
 After his education at Oxford, he inherited a substantial estate in Scotland, married and settled down to a quiet career as a landowning gentleman.
-However, with the death of his wife, when he was aged 42, he immersed himself in a military (and later political) career, during the French Revolutionary Wars and the Napoleonic Wars.
+However, with the death of his wife, when he was aged 42, he immersed himself in military (and later political) career, during the French Revolutionary Wars and the Napoleonic Wars.
 The historian James Taylor described Graham as "tall, square-shouldered, and erect, his limbs sinewy and remarkably strong.
 His complexion was dark, with full eyebrows, firm-set lips, and an open, benevolent air.
 His manners and address were frank, simple, and polished".

 Early life and education

 Thomas Graham was the third and only surviving son of Thomas Græme of Balgowan, in Perthshire and Lady Christian Hope, a daughter of the 1st Earl of Hopetoun and sister to the 2nd Earl of Hopetoun.
 He was born in 1748, and was educated at home by the Reverend Fraser, minister of Moneydie, and afterwards by James Macpherson, the collector and translator of Ossian's poems.
 He went up to Christ Church, Oxford, in 1766, and the following year he inherited the family estate following the death of his father.

-Thomas Graham, Baron Lynedoch by David Allan.